Your life has been a huge lie.

-Also in Mayfair, also extremely classy – and again, you’ll need to get the omokaze, as they reserve their real wasabi for the counter, not the table.
+Also in Mayfair, also extremely classy – and again, you’ll need to get the omakase, as they reserve their real wasabi for the counter, not the table.

-This unassuming Willsden sleeve-space has bare walls, close to zero decoration, and incredible sushi.
+This unassuming Willesden sleeve-space has bare walls, close to zero decoration, and incredible sushi.
 They tell us that they’ll provide fresh wasabi on request, so make sure to ask when you book.

 Unsurprisingly, Nobu tell us they serve the fresh stuff — but they were upfront about telling us they’re not guaranteed to have a supply, so they occasionally have to resort to powder.

 One of the more expensive sushi joints in the city, Zuma’s Knightsbridge branch justifies the price with some stunning cuts of fish, and some real-deal wasabi (on request, of course).

 …Now go see if it tastes as sweet as they say.
 And don’t worry.
 The tooth fairy won’t mind.